 N.B, I am thinking of selling authentic Thai brands if food and cooking pots on this blog what do you think?
 Would you buy them?
 (Of course when the post is back to normal) Covid-19 has affected all areas of our lives…

 When you are ready to serve then add sliced duck to the sauce and just warm through and serve with some Thai basil over the top and a sliced red chilli if you like.

 Serve with steamed rice.

-I also love pineapple in an upside down pudding my mum used to make it… She just used to make normal cake mix and put pineapple in the bottom of a heatproof dish and put the cake mixture on top.
+I also love pineapple in an upside-down pudding my mum used to make it… She just used to make a normal cake mix and put pineapple in the bottom of a heatproof dish and put the cake mixture on top.
 Bake it and then serve it with custard…It is one of those childhood memories… Mine …well I had to tweak it somewhat but I am sure you didn’t expect any different from me…Did you??

-Pineapple and ginger upside down cake.
+Pineapple and ginger upside-down cake.